Create and Configure Competition

 Registrations Settings

-Registrations tab includes among others the following Competition Settings:
+The Registrations tab includes, among others, the following Competition Settings:

 Date from, Date to: Period during which the clubs can register players and staff to the competition roster